prahladyeri/sqlite-gui/README.md

 ## Build and run yourself

 The only dependency is sqlite .NET interop DLLs.
-You can get them from [https://system.data.sqlite.org](https://system.data.sqlite.org) if you want to build and run yourself.
+You can get them from [https://system.data.sqlite.org](https://system.data.sqlite.org).

 ## Notes